Move over New Zealand; get the hell out of here Nepal; step aside Patagonia; there’s a new adventure capital of the world: Kyrgyzstan!

 1. Kyrgyzstan is a mecca for outdoor fanatics

-Kyrgyzstan is a gorgeous country with a huge variety of landscapes and outdoor opportunities.
+Kyrgyzstan is adventure tourism gold.
 Rock climbing, white-water rafting, mountain biking, wildlife safaris, the list goes on.
 If you like to get dirty and love a good adrenaline rush, then Kyrgyzstan should be nipping at your heels.

 One of the coolest things about Kyrgyzstan is that there is always some new and fantastic place to explore!
 Every year, there is some village or wilderness discovered and it doesn’t take long before adventurers start to flock there.
 A couple of years ago, it was Jyrgylan; now people are starting to rediscover the Batken; what will it be next year?